-- They had a woody trunk and side branches similar to a pine tree.
+Archaeopteris had a woody trunk and side branches similar to a conifer tree.

-- Nothing like this exists on Earth today, but they set the stage for plants that would eventually reach heights of 350-400 feet.
+This type of growth found in the progymnosperms set the stage for plants that would eventually reach heights of 350-400 feet (e.g Sequoia)

 When did forests evolve?

-- Many of these earliest trees, like Eospermatopteris, would have been narrowly-constructed, with little shading of the ground.
+Many of these earliest trees, like the Gilboa trees, would have been narrowly-constructed, and without leaves would provide little shading of the ground

 What was the effect of these first forests?

-- Half of known animals go extinct during this time; this event has little effect on plants.
+Half of known (aquatic) animals go extinct during this time; this event has little effect on plants

-Above: An early fish-like amphibian swimming next to a fallen trunk of Archaeopteris
+Above: An early fish-like amphibian, such as Acanthostega, swimming next to a fallen trunk of Archaeopteris